votingworks/arlo-cvr-encryption/README.md

 to a separate directory, including both the plaintext and proofs of the plaintext's correctness.
 These are the ballots that a "ballot-level comparison audit" would be considering.

+`arlo_decrypt_ballots_batch`: Input is an Arlo ballot retrieval manifest, in CSV format, the tally directory, and the decrypted ballot directory.
+The ballots from the manifest are decrypted and written out, as with the regular `arlo_decrypt_ballots` command.

 `arlo_decode_ballots`: Given some ballot identifiers (as above), prints everything we know about those ballots.
 If they were previously decrypted, this will print their decryptions and verify their equivalence proofs.
 If the proofs don't check out, this tool flags the issue.
 (Like `arlo_verify_tally`, this tool would be used by a third-party observer of an election audit.)
 For ballots that were never decrypted, we at least print the available metadata for the ballot.

+`arlo_write_root_hash`: Given a tally directory, computes the hash of `MANIFEST.json` and writes that along with any other desired metadata into `root_hash.html` and a corresponding QRcode embedded as a PNG file.
+This is something an election official might print and give out to members of the press.
+Many of the above commands take a `--root-hash` argument, where this root-hash value, if specified, will be checked against the manifest file, thus verifying the integrity of every file hashed inside the manifest.

 ## Implementation status